 So how have these issues affected the sellers exactly?
 Well, one could say its a mixed reaction for them.
 On one side, campaigns such as the 11/11 sale proved to be profitable for the sellers.
 According to Pavithra Perera – CoFounder of Bear Appeal, their own sales orders shot up to as much as 20x during the 11/11 campaign.
 So for sellers like Bear Appeal, the campaign has proven successful.

 On the other side, the delay in deliveries meant that the sellers have uncleared stock.
 Sellers like Pavithra find it weird that some orders get delivered the very next day while some get delayed for weeks.
-Even at Bear Appeal, there are orders that came during the 11/11 sale that haven’t been delivered yet.
+Even at Bear Appeal, there are orders that came during the 11/11 sale that hasn’t been delivered yet.

 But Daraz’s seller issues are older than the 11/11 sale.
 Early on the platform had with issues like delayed pickups from the sellers and lack of communication with regards to promotions.
 Back then, pickups from the sellers were hardly documented.
 Pavithra shared that the couriers would just, “take the orders and go”.